mohsen1/yek/README.md

     └── test.rs
 ```

-Running `yek` in this directory will produce a single file and write it to the temp directory with the following content:
+Running `yek` in this directory will produce a single file with the following content:

 ```txt
 >>>> README.md